Steps to Earning Substance Abuse Counselor Certification in Nevada

 Steps to Becoming Certified as a Substance Abuse Counselor in Nevada

 The Nevada Board of Examiners for Alcohol, Drug, and Gambling Counselors is the state agency responsible for licensing substance abuse counselors in Nevada.
-They offer the following certification levels for front-line counselors based on experience and education:

 1. Earn a Bachelor’s or Higher Degree in a Related Field